 Synapse Films blasts Dolph Lundgren onto Blu-Ray in Joe Zito’s Red Scorpion.

-FILM- Ah the Soviet super-solider, the biggest threat to the American way of life right under marijuana and civil rights.
+The Film- Ah the Soviet super-solider, the biggest threat to the American way of life right under marijuana and civil rights.
 Ever since the end of WWII (and that one little incident where we killed the Rosenberg's for espionage, but we don’t like to talk about it), America has hated the idea of those godless Commies gaining power.
 So, um, they just went out and gained a shitload of power- most notably Cuba and Vietnam, but even in South Africa Russian influence took root (by force, but again shhhhhhhh).
 This brings us to Red Scorpion.

 Lt.
 Nikolai Rachenko is the best of the best- the epitome of Soviet engineering.
 A towering behemoth of a man (with an impressive mohawk to boot) who puts all other Spetsnaz to shame, and has a success-failure rate of “every time” to “never”.
 General Vortek sends him on an undercover mission into the heart of a rebellion in communist controlled Africa.
 He is to hunt and kill Ango Sundata, the leader of the rebel army.
 His only chance of getting close would be to befriend Kallunda Kintash, his right hand man.
 Only one problem with that- Kintash is being held captive in a Soviet/Cuban/Communist African base, scheduled for execution.